sage-code/maj/alphabet.md

 * Letter  `c`  is fricative, alveolar, like `ts` in "cats" or `zz` in "pizza";
 * Letter  `d`  is voiced, plosive, alveolar like `d` in "door";
 * Letter  `f`  is fricative, plosive, bilabial like `f` in "frog";
-* Letter  `h`  is fricative, glottal like "h" in "hoard"
 * Letter  `j`  is palatal vibrated, similar to sound `j` in "jell", "jet";
 * Letter  `l`  is liquid, alveolar, like `l` in "lord";
 * Letter  `q`  is alveoli-palatal like "ch" in words like "charm", "church", "chin";